google/stenographer/README.md

     after 2012-11-03T11:05:00-07:00  # Packets after a specific time (with TZ) before 45m ago        # Packets before a relative time before 3h ago         # Packets after a relative time

+**NOTE**: Relative times must be measured in integer values of hours or minutes as demonstrated above.

 Primitives can be combined with and/&& and with or/||, which have equal precendence and evaluate left-to-right.
 Parens can also be used to group.